NPellet/lambda-wrappers/README.md

 ### 3. Create a controller

-You can now write your controller, which must implement the interface exported by the Lambda wrapper
+You can now write your controller, which must implement the interface exported by the Lambda wrapper (we called it `Interface`)
 ```typescript
 // path/to/controller.ts
 import { Interface } from './path/to/route'